 Poor soil quality can bring flies and other unwanted insects into your property.

 What may not be conducive to your plants may be the perfect environment for flies and other pests to breed.
+So make sure to pick the right soil type to avoid having that kind of issues.

 Overwatering not only compromises your plant’s health but the environment of your garden as well.
 Overwatering establishes excessive moisture that makes a fantastic place for flies and unwanted microorganisms to grow.